AimeeKnight/grokking-algorithms/README.md

 * O(lg n) (binary search) is faster than O(n) (simple search), but it gets a lot faster once the list of items you’re searching through grows.
 * Algorithm times are measured in terms of growth of an algorithm not speed.
 * Algorithm times are written in Big O notation.
-* The "traveling salesperson problem
+* The traveling salesperson problem
   * 120 permutations with 5 cities, so it will take 120 operations to solve the problem for 5 cities.
 For 6 cities, it will take 720 operations (720 permutations).
   * O(n!) time = factorial time.
   * Once you’re dealing with 100+ cities, it’s impossible to calculate the answer in time.
   * This is one of the unsolved problems in CS.
-  *There’s no fastknown algorithm for it, and smart people think it’s impossible to have a smart algorithm for this problem.
+  * There’s no fastknown algorithm for it, and smart people think it’s impossible to have a smart algorithm for this problem.
 The best we can do is come up with an approximate solution.

 # Chapter Two
 * Your computer’s memory is like a giant set of drawers (arrays and lists).